kjleitz/notes/rails.md

 Holy balls.
 See [this lesson](https://github.com/learn-co-students/rails-active-admin-readme-v-000).
 So much incredible functionality for so little effort.
 Amazing.

+### Pub/sub functionality with broadcasting events

+Wisper.
+Seems great. https://github.com/krisleech/wisper – you can even do async

 ### Long-running tasks

 #### Long-running CSV processing